Learning Disability and Reading Comprehension Assessments

 No. The testing model we follow determines eligibility for services only.
 A diagnosis is a determination by a licensed professional.
 You may take your test results to a licensed educational psychologist for further evaluation, but if you need a diagnosis for some reason you may want to start with a psychologist or educational psychologist.

-Testing can help you understand your educational strengths and weaknesses and can help you develop strategies to overcome academic challenges.
+Testing can help students understand their educational strengths and weaknesses and inform strategy development to overcome academic challenges.

-15 hours: 6.5 hours of assessment with the Learning Disability Specialist, and 8.5 hours of tutoring in the LIGHT Center.
+22.5 hours: 6.5 hours of assessment with the Learning Disability Specialist, and 16 hours of tutoring in the LIGHT Center.
+Additional testing may be warranted and will count toward the 22.5 hour requirement.

 Dyslexia, Dyscalculia, and Dysgraphia are kinds of learning disabilities.
 Testing can help identify your specific issue.
-Learning Disability testing does not evaluate general psychological conditions but learning disabilities are often found in individuals with those conditions.
+Learning disability testing does not evaluate general psychological conditions, but learning disabilities are often found in individuals with those conditions.
 Also, for instance, having a learning disability can cause anxiety about school or testing.
-LD testing can help us understand what is going on and address it.
+Learning disability testing can help us understand what is going on and address it.
+We do not offer assessments for ADHD or Autism, but we can help you find a provider who can assess you for those conditions.

 All students are encouraged to access the LIGHT Center to receive one-on-one specialized support.
 Students can receive tutoring and/or work with a specialist to develop academic skills and strategies to overcome challenges they may be facing.